 Perfect for USA Network's Up All Night.

-Audience Reviews for Darkman III - Die Darkman Die
+Audience Reviews for Darkman III: Die Darkman Die

+This third Darkman series is not great than the second one with Arnold Vosloo who returns again as the title role.
+Vosloo seems alternatively bored and exuberant from scene to scene, to be honest, he still does okay, and Jeff Fahey, while a joy to watch as an over-the-top villain, just doesn't quite fit in with the series.
 The use of OTT visuals and nightmare vision scenes is retained and very like Sam Raimi's style - in fact some of the shot almost mirror the first film.
 While Westlake lacks some of the craziness that he had in the first film he is still a tortured soul - it's just a shame that this is mixed with the image of him as a sort of Batman figure.

-Darkman III - Die Darkman Die Quotes
+Darkman III: Die Darkman Die Quotes

-Discuss Darkman III - Die Darkman Die on our Movie forum!
+Discuss Darkman III: Die Darkman Die on our Movie forum!